-How many people do you think are behind the +348 Billion cryptocurrency market capitalization?
+How many people do you think are behind the +348 Billion A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More market capitalization?
 Since this is mostly a decentralized world and numerous cryptos have private transactions, we can’t really know for sure, but we can calculate based on some empirical data.
 And that’s exactly what the University of Cambridge did.

 According to the third “Global Cryptocurrency Benchmarking Study” by this university and its Centre for Alternative Finance, there are at least “101 million unique cryptoasset users across 191 million accounts opened at service providers in Q3 2020” worldwide.
 Compared to the user base presented by the same study in 2018, this is a significant 189% increase.